-Obesity Is an Epidemic in the United States
+Obesity is an Epidemic in the United States

 One of the fastest and largest growing health issues in the United States today is obesity.
 Obesity is also one of the major contributors to the rising costs of healthcare.

-Research has shown that obesity-related healthcare costs make up 21% of the total medical spending each year in the U.S. The medical costs associated with childhood obesity-related illness and complications have reached $14 billion annually.
+Research has shown that obesity-related healthcare costs make up 21% of the total medical spending each year in the U.S. The medical costs associated with childhood obesity-related illnesses and complications have reached $14 billion annually.